brownerd/uuu-syntax/README.md

 ## Notes:
-URAWSM-UI, lets you modify just about everything that it can.
+uuu-UI, lets you modify just about everything that it can.
 However, it can't cover EVERY possible plugin that you are using.

 ## Issues/Requests
 If there is a special case that you need, then let me know.
 I can't promise that I can make an update, but I will look at the ticket and respond.